sganz/CrankWheel/README.md

 ## Todo
 - Add rotation to spokes
-- Possible fillets and arcs for bottom of teeth.
+- Possible reverse arcs for bottom of teeth.
+This seems like a bulge of -1 set for the inner arc will flip it around and do the deed.
+Apply the -1 bulge to regular tooth roots.
+QCAD made this easy, just need to add options for FANCY WHEEL and implement the UI
 - Better control of tooth width, they are currently proportioned at 50-50 duty cycle which for low tooth count larger wheels might not be what's desired.
 - Compute area of a tooth and use that with some fancy math to generate a balance hole at some radius